bismillahkani/webinars-projects/README.md

-# List of webinars
+# List of webinars or projects

-This repository is a compiled list of my past webinars/meetups, their code repos and my future ones as well.
+This repository is a compiled list of my past webinars/meetups/projects, their code repos and my future ones as well.

 1. Classification of Imbalanced data
       * [Code](https://github.com/bismillahkani/imbalanced-learning)